BellLabsEra/State-Space-Integral-Control-Algorithm-for-an-Inverted-Pendulum-System/README.md

 - TI LaunchPad (Microcontroller)
 - QUBE-SERVO 2

+In the previous project, I conducted experiments on reference command shaping a Gantry-Crane system in order to suppress vibrations (oscillations) and graphed the reference, 2-positions, and motor voltage response data in MATLAB.

-Image of QUBE-SERVO 2:
+**Image of QUBE-SERVO 2:**
 ![QUBE_SERVO_2](https://github.com/BellLabsEra/State-Space-Integral-Control-Algorithm-for-an-Inverted-Pendulum-System/blob/main/QUBE-Servo_2_angled_pendulum.jpg)

-In the previous project, I conducted experiments on reference command shaping a Gantry-Crane system in order to suppress vibrations (oscillations) and graphed the reference, 2-positions, and motor voltage response data in MATLAB.